gcuddy/gcuddy.github.io/index.md

 });
  </script>

 This website is a compendium of my favorite things.
-My essays cover topics like culture, theatre, media, technology, society, art, and creativity.
-But most of my work centers around our interactions and relationships with culture, with the framing of my background in theatre.
+My essays cover topics like culture, theatre, media, film, technology, society, art, and creativity.
+But most of my work centers around our interactions and relationships with culture, with the framing of my background in theatre and film.
 My most popular writing includes essays like [Cultural Nostalgia is Toxic](/nostalgia), [The Cult of Minimalism](/minimalism) and my 2019 essays on theatre's state of the [audience](/audience) and [criticism](/criticism).

 To see the archive of all my writing, [click here](/blog).